 The Advising Office consists of the Director of Graduate Studies and the Program Coordinator.
-The Director of Graduate Studies (Dr. Eric Plemons) is available during walk-in office hours or by appointment to be arranged via e-mail.
-Program Coordinator, Perlana Howard (520-621-1767, perlanah@email.arizona.edu) is available in the main office to answer questions related to your degree program and to listen to your suggestions or concerns as a student of the School and The University of Arizona.
+The Director of Graduate Studies, Dr. Eric Plemons, is available during walk-in office hours or by appointment to be arranged via e-mail.
+Program Coordinator, Zotero Citlalcoatl (citlalcoatl@arizona.edu) is available in the main office to answer questions related to your degree program and to listen to your suggestions or concerns as a student of the School and The University of Arizona.
 (All conversations with Advising Office personnel are treated in accordance with FERPA's guidelines concerning confidentiality (https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html).